SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 ## Wind (Fuuton)
 Blocking reduces the damage of Wind techniques by only 25%.
 Using a fan you can rapidly manipulate wind and infuse it with chakra on any technique with the fan tag.
-This removes the seal speed and adds a Stamina roll with a difficulty of 5 \+ (the difference between your sealing and the seal speed), made at the same time as the normal Chakra roll.
+This removes the seal speed and adds a Stamina roll with a difficulty of 5 \+ 2 \* (the difference between your sealing and the seal speed), made at the same time as the normal Chakra roll.
+While dual-wielding you only use half your ninjutsu seal speed for the above calculation.

 Oh and if there’s no air or any gasses around (Even water has air in it), then you can’t use Fuuton, but… If you’re in a situation like that then you probably have bigger problems to worry about.